Digging the Pit Of Success for TPC-DS

 - They are poor diagnosticians.
 Agents can do reasonable trajectory analysis under close supervision, but accepting their default root-cause analysis without manually confirming is a recipe for sadness.
 They tend to speculate withotu confirming.

-- They are not objective oracles Claude, for instance, tends to assume a task failure means the model underneath is bad (it was quite sure DeepSeek was the problem, as an inferior model), rather than investigating - when on our relatively straightforward tasks, the model is rarely the actual culprit.
+- They are not objective oracles Claude, for instance, tends to assume a task failure means the model underneath is bad (it was quite sure DeepSeek was the problem, as an inferior model), rather than investigating what ended up being very clear framework issues.

 So why did we score so low?

-- No worn path to the pit.
-We gave agents no concrete examples of complex syntax, so they were unlikely to luck into it whenever it varied even slightly from SQL.
+- Unclear path to the pit We gave agents no concrete examples of complex syntax, so they were unlikely to luck into it whenever it varied even slightly from SQL.

-- Walls that didn't slope inward.
-When an agent hit an error, the message didn't reliably guide it toward a fix - so it would misdiagnose the problem and spiral.
+- Shallow walls When an agent hit an error, the message didn't reliably guide it toward a fix - so it would misdiagnose the problem and spiral.

-- An untested API surface.
-We had an enormous surface area that had never been pressure-tested against the ways a query can be mis-written.
+- Lots of spikes We had an enormous surface area that had never been pressure-tested against the ways a query can be mis-written.
 It's hard to imagine every wrong path when you already know the language.
 Agents were tremendously good at finding the unexpected sharp corners - and genuine bugs.

-- Ironically, bad human modeling.
-With Trilogy we ship a semantic model to the agent and discourage it from poking at the raw database.
+- Bad context from humans With Trilogy we ship a semantic model to the agent and discourage it from poking at the raw database.
 So when the model had bad context, the agent made bad choices.
 Our auto-generated semantic model was initially better than our hand-curated one - humans had simply been lazy.
 Patching up the hand-curated model closed that gap and was a key to finally beating raw SQL.

 And then there was the test itself

 The last culprit was the benchmark.
 Our evals were built on the TPC-DS suite - the same one we use to verify the language generates correct, performant SQL.
-It's a fantastic tool for that: a hard schema you didn't design, reference outputs you can diff against, and hand-written SQL as a performance bar.
+It's a fantastic tool for that: a complex snowflake schema with reference outputs, and comes with an extension we can use to validate.

 But TPC-DS is, in many ways, deeply artificial.
-Some queries have row duplication, weird joins, and cryptic intent (Query 99 makes "count of shipped orders" genuinely ambiguous - orders, or orders-times-items?).
-A human analyst shrugs and picks a reading.
-An agent spends a lot of tokens probing to understand why it's getting odd results - because it assumes the oddity is its own fault.
+Some queries have row duplication, weird joins, and cryptic intent (and we were trying to reverse-engineer benchmark questions).
+Agents are surprisingly triped up by this - they can spend lot of tokens probing to understand why it's getting odd results - because it assumes the oddity is its own fault.
 The benchmark that was perfect for stress-testing the language isn't a perfect for the actual cases where we think we'd do better than raw SQL.

 Any measure is a proxy for your end user experience; optimizing for the wrong measure will optimize for the wrong uers.
-We're not mad that we started with tpc-ds, but we need other evals to round out our delivery.
+We're not mad that we started with tpc-ds - it taught us a lot - but probably wouldn't be where I'd start with agentic evals.

 Tips